caina-barbosa/Ephor-Wind-Tunnel/replit.md

 ## Recent Changes

+- **2025-11-28**: Simplified recommendation logic for better education
+  - Recommendation now picks the CHEAPEST model that fits all constraints
+  - No more keyword/complexity detection - transparent filtering only
+  - Logic: (1) Filter by cost cap, (2) Filter by context window, (3) Filter by reasoning mode, (4) Pick cheapest
+  - Students learn by experimenting: start cheap, compare results, upgrade if needed
+  - Title changed to all caps: "EPHOR WIND TUNNEL"
 - **2025-11-28**: Renamed to "Ephor Wind Tunnel" with clean, minimal light theme
   - White/light gray background with black text
   - Simple gray borders, no gradients